elicia4/linux_notes/git-tips.md

 # Git Tips

-Notes taken from info from many places, mainly from this video by Fireship:
+Notes taken on info from many places, mainly from this video by Fireship:
 https://youtu.be/ecK3EnyGD8o

 [***go back to README***](README.md)